 This man was in real bondage.
 He had no home, no clothes, no control over his own body.
 He lived in a graveyard among the dead and was compelled by the devil to go into the wilderness, which was also devoid of any real life.
 He had been bound by demons a long time.
 Such are the results when we allow the devil to have his way in our lives.
 He will not take over just our left hand, nor will he be satisfied with just our left hand and our legs.
 He will not even quit with just our left hand, our legs and our stomach.
 If you let him into your life, he will take over all of you—from the hairs on your head to the soles of your feet.
 And he just might bring along a few thousand more of his devils to help keep you under his control.

-The only human help this man received was chains and fetters.
+The only human help this man received was chains and fetters or shackles.
 That primitive solution was rather useless in his day, nor has it improved in this age.
 We just give the “chains and fetters” more appealing names.
 The demons broke all of man’s physical restraints as if they were just made of paper.

 It takes a spiritual solution to solve a situation like this—which is why we must let Jesus take care of the problem.
 We cannot expect a physical solution to solve what is basically a spiritual problem, like addiction to drugs (legal or not), alcohol, lust, pornography, or pride, adultery, demon possession, etc. Man’s solutions try to control the problems; God’s solutions solve the problems.